 Instructions

-- Whisk together all the ingredients in a 2 cup measure or small bowl.
-Place meat in a zip top bag and pour the marinade into the bag.
-If you want some to pour over the cooked meat, reserve a little and set aside for later.
+- Whisk together all the ingredients in a 2-cup measure or small bowl.
+Place the meat in a zip-top bag and pour 1 ½ cups of the marinade into the bag.
+Save some to pour over the cooked meat, which gives great flavor.

 - Squish around the meat in the bag to ensure it’s all covered.
 Remove all the air from the bag and seal.
 I do this by holding the top of the bag while the bottom is on the counter then I slowly roll the bag to remove the air.
 Be careful, as this pushes the marinade upward.
 You don’t want it to spill out.
 Once it gets close to the top, carefully remove remaining air and seal the bag.
 If done correctly, it should look like it has been vacuum sealed.

-- Marinate for at least a few hours to overnight, depending on your cut of meat.
+- Marinate for at least four hours to overnight, depending on your cut of meat.

 - When ready to cook, remove meat from marinade and either broil or grill.
 Discard remaining marinade.
-When I broil the meat on a baking sheet, the juices that form in the pan make an excellent sauce.
+If broiling the meat on a baking sheet, the juices that form in the pan make an excellent sauce.

 Notes